-This study proves the correctness of the author's hypotheses, showing the relationship between MS and the electromagnetic environment issues in the world.
-Especially, the Faroe, Oerkney and Sardinia Islands, widely known as the places with higher prevalence probable of MS disease in the world, has been focused in terms of the relationship between the electromagnetic environment and MS disease (Canbay, 2010) (Canbay, 2013) (Canbay, 2014), (Canbay, 2015).
-The various causal factors, which possible to be related to the distinct increase in multiple sclerosis in the Faroe, Oerkney, and Sardinia islands, have been studied on by the researchers.
+This study proves the correctness of the author's hypotheses which shows the relationship between MS and the electromagnetic field distribution all around the world.
+Especially, Faroe, Orkney and Sardinia Islands are widely known as the places with a high prevalence of MS disease of the world.
+And this statistical data about the prevalence of MS disease in these regions, directly overlaps the interpretations which were made by considering the electromagnetic field in the same areas, since dielectrophoretic force arises due to electromagnetic fields and cause demyelination which leads to MS disease (Canbay, 2010) (Canbay, 2013) (Canbay, 2014), (Canbay, 2015).
+The researchers have been trying to detect the causal factors for the increasing of MS disease in this distinct region which is consisted of Faroe, Orkney and Sardinia islands.
 Some researchers underline of the effect of industrial changes and occupation on the islands.
 For some researchers, birthplace is considered as an indicator of MS disease (Lauer, 1986).
 The Sardinian cohort has been observed for a long time to find out the relation between the early multiple sclerosis and retrovirus (Sotgiu, et al., 2006).
 In the recent years, researchers and the national and international organizations have focused on the effect of the genetics (Ramagopalan, McMahon, Dyment, Sadovnick, Ebers, & Wittkowski, 2009) (Wang, et al., 2011), the immune system (Bates, Feix, Boggs, & Harauz, 2004), the environmental factors (Canbay, 2010) on MS disease.
 Some researchers have put forward that the high intake of vitamin D, which is proportional to the solar radiation, is associated with lower prevalence rates of the multiple sclerosis (Schwarz & Leweling, 2005).
-Some have the against view (Beebe, Kurtzke, Kurland, Auth, & Nagler, 1967).
+And some others have been against to this assumption.
+(Beebe, Kurtzke, Kurland, Auth, & Nagler, 1967).
 In a study, it is proposed that multiple sclerosis may be transmitted chiefly by sexual contact.
-Higher prevalence rate of multiple sclerosis on the Oerkney islands has been described by the increase in the number of troops on the island during the Second World War (Hawkes, 2002).
-Despite the fact that these results achieved by various studies by other researchers, they give the similar results with my approach and findings'.
-Yet, their studies should have been supported with more powerful arguments, as in my studies (Canbay, 2010) (Canbay, 2013) (Canbay, 2014) (Canbay, 2015).

-According to the author's comparative study between the keraunic map of the world prepared by IEEE and the common reports of the WHO (World Health Organization) with MSIF (Multiple Sclerosis International Federation) dated 2008 and 2013 (Canbay, 2010) (Canbay, 2014), it has been found the some clues as to the respond the question "why some places have higher risk with respect to the other places in terms of Multiple Sclerosis disease?".
+Higher prevalence rate of multiple sclerosis on the Orkney islands has been described by the increase in the number of troops on the island during the Second World War (Hawkes, 2002).
+Even though, all these studies which were made by different researchers, give parallel results to the results of my approach; any of these studies, except my studies, are not able to offer the main reason of MS disease by using provable and powerful arguments but they just collect the prevalence rate data like a statistician and make some baseless assumptions about the causes of these rates without stating any linked, credible and scientific proof (Canbay, 2010) (Canbay, 2013) (Canbay, 2014) (Canbay, 2015).
+The author's comparative study, between the keraunic map of the world (prepared by IEEE) and the common reports of WHO (World Health Organisation) and MSIF (Multiple Sclerosis International Federation) in 2008 and 2013, has given the answer to the question of "Why some regions of the world have a higher risk of MS disease than others?"
+(Canbay, 2010) (Canbay, 2014).

-2. SUMMARY OF AUTHOR'S HYPOTHESES ON THE ETIOLOGY OF MULTIPLE SCLEROSIS DISEASE
+2. SUMMARY OF THE AUTHOR'S HYPOTHESES ON THE ETIOLOGY OF MULTIPLE SCLEROSIS DISEASE